tarasovan/SLICE-public/README.md

 # SLICE (SMARTS and Logic In ChEmistry): Fast generation of molecules, using advanced chemical synthesis logic and modern coding style

-This repository contains 3 folders :
+This repository contains 3 folders:

 ***********